Colonsay, Saskatchewan: Economy

 The main economy of the area is agriculture featuring grain crops such as wheat, canola, barley, oats, rye, as well as lentils and peas.
 Livestock raised in the vicinity are cattle, hogs, sheep, and buffalo.
 The potash mine of Colonsay was first named Noranda Mines Potash Division then separately constituted as Central Canada Potash.
 Central Canada Potash was acquired by Imc.
 Potash Corporation of Saskatchewan, Colonsay, IMC Potash Colonsay and is now Mosaic Potash Colonsay.
 Potash is mined and sold to crop nutrient manufacturers for fertilizer, as well as for use as an icemelter ingredient and water softener regenerant.

 Sports

 Colonsay & District Sports Centre was re-opened in 2006 following fund raising efforts by the community as well as funding initiatives such as the Green Municipal Investment Fund, a joint venture of the Government of Canada and the Federation of Canadian Municipalities.
 The Sports Centre has a new heating system as well as ice-cube heat which will allow a longer artificial ice season for skaters, curlers and ice hockey players.
+The Sports Centre was closed in 2004 due to safety concerns with the refrigeration system.
+The original ice plant was improperly installed and designed. the complex was built in 1978.

 The Colonsay Monarchs were a team that played for the Northern Saskatchewan Baseball League as of 1951.